logological/logological.org/content/pages/comp.ai.md

 ## How to post to comp.ai

 You should be able to submit articles to comp.ai just as you do for any other newsgroups.
-If you find that your news provider has misconfigured the group as unmoderated, you can email submissions to [comp-ai@nan.users.panix.com](mailto:comp-ai@nan.users.panix.com).
+If you find that your news provider has misconfigured the group as unmoderated, you can e-mail submissions to [comp-ai@nan.users.panix.com](mailto:comp-ai@nan.users.panix.com).

 ## Moderator info